Goechala: A romantic high altitude trek in the Himalayas

 Sunrise from Dzongri top on the Goechala trek

-Dzongri top is the highest point from where you get the 180 degree panaromic view of the mighty peaks of the Singalila and Kanchenjunga ranges.
+The day starts with a climb to Dzongri top.
+Dzongri top i.e at 13681 feet, is the highest point from where you get the 180 degree panaromic view of the mighty peaks of the Singalila and Kanchenjunga ranges.
 Dzongri top is a two hill climb from the Dzongri trekkers hut.
 The trek from Dzongri to Dzongri top takes about 45 mins.
 The sun rises at 5 a.m and you don’t want to miss seeing the first rays of sun hitting Kanchanjunga.
 Start your trek at 4.00 a.m with torch lights and you reach the top just as the dawn breaks.
 As you climb up, the peaks of the Singalila range begin to open up and just at the bend before the top, the Kanchenjunga and its neighbours make their appearance.
 Witness an inspiring sunrise and spend time watching the mountains changing colours in the sun rays.
 Spot Thansing, the destination for the day, Lamuney and Goechala peaks below you.
 On the other side, the green Rhododendron slopes extend for miles.
 Retracing your path to Dzongri takes 20 mins.

 The view from Dzongri top on the Goechala trek